 The majority of turtles found in Greece are Loggerhead turtles but in Lakonikos Bay, you can often spot Green turtles too.

 Lakonikos Bay is quite big and has several beaches.
-The best ones for turtles are Mavrovouni, Valtaki, Selinitsa, Vathi and Evrotas.
+I found that the best ones for turtles are Mavrovouni, Valtaki, Selinitsa, Vathi and Evrotas.

 Check out the video below which shows a beautiful sea turtle, spotted at Kyparissia Bay in Greece: